Virtual-Machine-Vagrant/vagrant-ubuntu-lamp/README.md

 #### Step 1: Satisfy Software Requirements

 You need to have VirtualBox, Vagrant, and Landrush installed.
-You can use the instructions from this article.
+See [full tutorial](http://jaswsinc.com/vagrant-ubuntu-lamp/).

 ```bash
 $ brew cask install virtualbox